 Folkestone centre is pretty small and, in my view, easily covered by foot.
-If you want to go slightly further afield (particularly useful if following the Triennial artworks map) and don't fancy the walk (e.g. going east towards The Warren park or west towards gorgeous Sandgate) there is a new cycle hire place by the Harbour Arm, opposite the Grand Burstin hotel, or you can try 13cc (see details below) or Renhams on Grace Hill.
+If you want to go slightly further afield (particularly useful if following the Triennial artworks map) and don't fancy the walk (e.g. going east towards The Warren park or west towards gorgeous Sandgate) there is a new cycle hire place by the Harbour Arm, opposite the Grand Burstin hotel.

 If you are visiting by train, get off at Folkestone Central.
-It’s then a 5 to 8 minute walk into town (I admit it doesn’t feel so central when you first get in, I’m always used to stations being in the middle of a town, but here there is a short walk before you hit the town centre).
+It’s then an 8 minute or so walk into town (I admit it doesn’t feel so central when you first get in, I’m always used to stations being in the middle of a town, but here there is a short walk before you hit the town centre).

 Re parking, I’ll leave it for you to search the net for car parks - there are several sound the centre and Creative Quarter.
 The Triennial map has car parks marked out.

 Please note, the Old High Street is pedestrianised between 10-6pm so you won’t be able to drive down it (and outside of those times it is a bit of a tight squeeze).
 It’s also a fairly steep and narrow slope with some cobbles (as well as paved pavement) so may not always be suitable for everyone (or every shoe type).